 Hello.
-This is the Daily Bone and I'm your vigilant doggie reporter Chester L. W. Stephens.
+This is the Daily Bone and I'm your vigilant doggie reporter Chester L. W. Spaniel.

 Despite the persistently cold weather, our wonderful snow has been melting steadily.
 As you know, I have to have lots of mud ready by March 23 for the doggie blog "Guys Night Out" party.
 Each day I anxiously inspect my back yard for good honest mud, and submit the results in my Sludge Report.
 Due to some technical difficulties this weekend, I'm a bit behind in these reports.
 So please bear with me as I catch you up on my mud quest.